selesselvan/food-recipe-zoomcamp/README.md

 ## 🥘 Project Overview

 Cooking can be time-consuming when you have to browse endless recipes.
-**Personal Food Recipe Assistant** makes it easy — just describe what you want to cook, like:
+**Personal Food Recipe Assistant** makes it easy, just describe what you want to cook, like:

 > “High-protein breakfast with oats”